kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 5. [Set up a TLS Gateway](./01-20-set-up-tls-gateway.md).

-Visit the [Gardener external DNS management documentation](https://github.com/gardener/external-dns-management/tree/master/examples) to see more examples of custom resources for services and ingresses.
+Visit the [Gardener external DNS management documentation](https://github.com/gardener/external-dns-management/tree/master/examples) to see more examples of custom resources for Services and ingresses.